malariagen/mgenv/README.md

 git push
 ```

-Come back here to https://github.com/malariagen/binder and make a
+Come back here to https://github.com/malariagen/mgenv and make a
 pull request.

 After the PR is created, GitHub actions will automatically run to check
 that the modified environment can be created, and will generate new
 versions of the pinned environment files.
 If CI passes, go to the
-actions, find and download the artifacts (which will contain new pinned environment files), then add them back in to your clone of the binder repo, and push to update the PR.
+actions, find and download the artifacts (which will contain new pinned environment files), then add them back in to your clone of the mgenv repo, and push to update the PR.

 ```
 git add environment-pinned-ubuntu-latest.yml environment-pinned-macos-latest.yml